NATO won't create '2nd-class' allies to soothe Russia, alliance head says | DW | 07.01.2022

 NATO Secretary General Jens Stoltenberg said Russia's military build-up on Ukraine's borders continues

-NATO foreign ministers met by video conference Friday to discuss Russia's military presence on Ukraine's borders as NATO's Secretary-General Jens Stoltenberg said the build-up continues.
+NATO foreign ministers met by video conference Friday to discuss Russia's military presence on Ukraine's borders as the alliance Secretary-General Jens Stoltenberg said the build-up continues.

 "We support Ukraine," Stoltenberg said, adding that NATO cannot compromise on the sovereignty of nations and permitting each nation to choose its own course towards membership.